Smell The Fresh, Leafy Scent of Cajuput

 The form of extracting this kind of oil can be compared to another famous Australian plant, the Eucalyptus.
 Cajuput contains powerful properties, including Limonene, Terpineol, Caryophyllene, Beta Pinene, Cymene and Myrcene.

-It works as an antiseptic, one of its most popular features, which is efficient in warding off infections from viruses, bacteria, fungi and other organisms.
-It, in turn, is potent in fighting off tetanus, cholera and typhoid, as well as other infectious diseases.
+It works as an antiseptic, one of its most popular features, which is efficient in warding off infections from viruses, bacteria, fungi, and other organisms.
+It, in turn, is potent in fighting off tetanus, cholera, and typhoid, as well as other infectious diseases.

 Just like its cousin, the Eucalyptus, it is also a great alternative for a natural decongestant and expectorant.
-Cajuput offers immediate relief in congestion of your respiratory system, and is used to treat inflammation of the throat and tracts.
+Cajuput essential oil offers immediate relief in congestion of your respiratory system, and is used to treat inflammation of the throat and tracts.